Self-Managing DRAM: A Low-Cost Framework for Enabling Autonomous and Efficient in-DRAM Operations

-\revb{\textbf{\revlabel{RBQ1}Processing in/near Memory.} In the presence of an in-DRAM processing engine, \mech{} can help resolve access conflicts between the in-DRAM processing engine and the MC.
+\revb{\textbf{\revlabel{RBQ1}Processing in/near Memory.} In the presence of an in-DRAM processing engine \microrevc{(as in e.g.,~\cite{devaux2019true,kim2022aquabolt,seshadri2013rowclone,seshadri2017ambit,ghose.ibmjrd19,mutlu2019processing,mutlu2020modern})} \atbcrcomment{2}{Cite overview papers and more here}, \mech{} can help resolve access conflicts between the in-DRAM processing engine and the MC.
 To do so, \mech{} can treat the in-DRAM processing engine as a maintenance mechanism.
-The in-DRAM processing engine can use \mech{} to lock a DRAM region that it will operate on.} Because \mech{} does not allow the MC to activate a row in a locked region, only the in-DRAM processing engine will have access to the locked region until it completes the processing and releases the region.
+The in-DRAM processing engine can use \mech{} to lock a DRAM region that it will operate on.} \microrevlabel{CQ3}\microrevc{Because \mech{} does not allow the MC to activate a row in a locked region, only the in-DRAM processing engine will have access to the locked region until it completes the processing and releases the region.}